content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-exercise-1.md

 ## Further exploration:

 1. What if all the team members work with their own files simultaneously and push the code?
 Will it be successful?
 Or will it show an error?
 If so how do we fix it?
 2. The git commands required for the above steps would have been completed in GitBash.
-How would it be if we do in through GithHub Desktop?
+How would it be if we do in through GithHub Desktop or any other Git UI client ?
 Easy?
 Difficult?
 Same?
 3. What if Member1 did not add Member2 and Member3 as members?
 Will they still be able to contribute code to the remote repository created by Member1?
 Hint: Should learn about pull request in git.